-Liz expolored her ancestral roots in series 13 of the popular Who-Do-You-Think-You-Are? on BBC One.
+Liz explored her ancestral roots in series 13 of the popular Who-Do-You-Think-You-Are? on BBC One.

-In addition to her TV work, Liz is a conference facilitator and awards host, and has MC'd various events, including the UK's National Science and Engineering Competition Awards and the Natural History Museum's prestigious Wildlife Photographer of the Year Awards
+In addition to her TV work, Liz Bonnin is a very busy and popular conference facilitator and awards host, and has MC'd various events, including the UK's National Science and Engineering Competition Awards and the Natural History Museum's prestigious Wildlife Photographer of the Year Awards.